yfidouh/AMAG-Python-exercise/README.md

 # AMAG Technical Question

+A simple project to showcase a potential solution to setting up a production ready project.

+The project aims to create a command line interface that allows the user to perform an operation on two numbers.

+The input can be either a csv or excel file, or the numbers that the user wishes to perform an operation on.

 ## Setup

 Using pipenv, install packages by running `pipenv install` (if you don't have pipenv, you can install it by running `pip install pipenv`)